 - Comparison with a product previously accepted by a building consent authority.
 For example, some building methods not covered by Compliance Documents may have been previously accepted by a building consent authority on a comparable building.

-- Comparison with a determination issued by the Department.
+- Comparison with a determination issued by the Ministry of Business, Innovation and Employment (MBIE).
 Is there a determination on a similar proposal?
 Although determinations are case-specific and therefore have a very limited application, they do provide sound guidance on interpretation of the Building Act and Building Code at a particular point in time.

 - Trade literature.
 Is it a proprietary product?
 The manufacturer's literature may contain technical data that supports the proposal.